nguyenjessev/odin-facebook/README.md

+# Odin Facebook
+This is a web app replicating some of the basic functionality of facebook.
+Part of [The Odin Project](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/rails-final-project)

-# README
+# Requirements

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+Replicate the core functionality of facebook, including:

-* System dependencies
+* Friend requests/lists

-* Configuration
+* Text/image posts

-* Database creation
+* Likes

-* Database initialization
+* Commenting

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Timeline

-* ...
+* Etc.

+# What I used
+Rails, Devise, Guard, Bulma

+# What I learned